woges/UDACITY-self-driving-car/README.md

   - are parking lots or parking spaces in town centers necessary anymore?
   - traffic flow will be better regulated
   - infrastructure utilization will be optimized
-  - hugh amount of data will be collected and used
+  - a hugh amount of data will be collected and used
   - hacking of vehicles will be a serious issue
   - ...